 State or Province Resources

 Cannabis is legal across Canada and much of the United States.
 But resources for learning about medical marijuana programs are highly dependent on where you live.
 For example, information pertaining to Maryland’s program may not be relevant to someone living in Oregon or Alberta.
 The best way to learn about local medical marijuana regulations in your area is online.
 State and provincial government websites are required to have information about laws posted.
 These websites will direct you to the resources you need to learn more.

 What About Strains?

-Stainprint is an awesome resource for learning about the different strains of weed.
+An important aspect is learning about the different types of cannabis strains.
 Did you know that there are three major categories of cannabis — indica, sativa, and hybrid plants.
 Medical strains are arranged into each category because they have different effects.

 - Indica strains provide a physical effect that can be felt in the body.
 These are commonly used for addressing muscle tension, relieving pain, and helping with relaxation.
 Indica’s are predominantly a night-time strain.

 - Sativa strains produce a cerebral effect that can impact moods and emotions.
 Sativa’s are popular for creating an uplifting effect that may help combat depression and anxiety.
 Sativa’s are recommended for daytime use since they don’t create a heavy feeling.